 The purpose of Erskine College should be to provide sound training in a campus environment where evangelical Christian influence is supreme and pervasive.
-The role of the church-sponsored college is the distinctive one of relating academic disciplines to the Christian realities of faith and responsible selfhood.
+The role of the church- sponsored institution is the distinctive one of pursuing the integration of Christian faith and learning and responsible citizenship.

-At the same time, there must be intellectual stimulation and open dialogue; and creative individualism should be fostered.
-The basic premise of education ought to be that the goals of education are to open the mind and the heart to truth, to teach one to think Biblically and objectively and to give direction to daily life.
+At the same time, Erskine College, seeking to present the claims of Christ to its students, should foster creative individualism by providing intellectual stimulation and by encouraging open dialogue.
+As a basic premise, the goals of education should be to open the mind and the heart to God's truth, to teach one to think Biblically and objectively, and to give direction to daily life.
 "In Thy light shall we see light."
+(Psalm 36:9b.)

-As an arm of the Church, Erskine College exists to enlarge and help sustain the mission of the Church.
-It exists, primarily, for the benefit of its students.
-Their interests must be paramount and their individual and collective needs a matter of continuing concern.
-Erskine's goal must be to afford them the opportunity and encouragement to integrate knowledge and moral values in the development of the highest and best use of their abilities.
-A primary objective of the College should be to guide the student into the development of a mature faith within a Christian system of values which defines contemporary pressures in their true light and which is staunchly resistant to the impersonality and relativism of our time.
+As an arm of the Church, Erskine College exists for the glory of God, the good of the church and society, and for the education and flourishing of its students.
+Their interests must be valued and their individual and collective needs a matter of continuing concern.
+Erskine's goal must be to afford them the opportunity and encouragement to integrate knowledge and Christian faith in the development of the highest and best use of their abilities A primary objective of the College should be to guide the student into the development of a mature Christian faith that is staunchly resistant to the impersonality and relativism of our time.
 Erskine's ultimate objective for every student must be the gaining of an understanding of the truth that "man's chief end is to glorify God and to enjoy Him forever."
+(Shorter Catechism Q/A #1)

 Footnotes:

-- 1. See especially the Confession of Faith, The Larger Catechism, and the Shorter Catechism.
-See also Manual of Authorities and Duties, "Boards," for definition of evangelical. - 2.
-Form of Government, Chapter XIV,A,4: "Any newly appointed employee of any board, as administrator or teacher, shall give satisfactory evidence of his belief in and adherence to the basic doctrines of evangelical Christianity."
+- 1. See especially the Confession of Faith, The Larger Catechism, and the Shorter Catechism - 2.
+Form of Government, Chapter XIV, A.4: "Any newly appointed employee of any board, as - administrator or teacher, shall give satisfactory evidence of his belief in and adherence to the basic doctrines of evangelical Christianity."
+See also Manual of Authorities and Duties, "Boards," for definition of evangelical.